 The 'Aroha' Collection celebrates the beautiful materials nature has provided us here in our own backyard.
-Designed & made in Christchurch, NZ by Brett Liddle - each of the rings in this stunning collection has one or more of the unique materials below & you can mix & match them however you'd like in your ring.
+Designed & made in Christchurch, New Zealand - each of the rings in this stunning collection features one or more of the unique materials below & you can mix & match them however you'd like in your ring.

 Ancient Kauri Wood